CLARIAH/geoconnect/README.md

 ## Step 1: transpose CSV to Linked Data
 The first thing we did was to create Linked Data from a CSV file using the [LDWizard](https://ldwizard.netwerkdigitaalerfgoed.nl/1) a tool brought to you by the [Dutch Digital Heritage Network](https://www.netwerkdigitaalerfgoed.nl).
 Please see this [demo](https://www.youtube.com/watch?v=VO61pqKWw7A) on how you can do it yourself.

 One really cool feature of the LDWizard is that through its design everyone can create their own 'flavour' of LDWizard.
 For this [Hack-a-LOD](https://hackalod.com) Jorrit from Kadaster created a geo-flavoured LDWizard, that allows you to directly transpose geo coordinates into properly defined Linked Data.
+Make sure you [watch his demo](https://youtu.be/6V7ejBSCpH8).
 This allows us to easily visualize data and to perform geo related sparql queries, for example whether something is close to something else.

 This feature proved to be crucial: our 16th century place names, did not at all resemble contemporary place names: e.g. "Oculo" back then, is "Schiermonnikoog" now.
 Now your average regex excercise...